theupdateframework/specification/tuf-spec.md

   for more details on fast-forward attacks.

-    1. **Snapshot recovery** If the trusted snapshot metadata cannot be validating using a threshold of snapshot keys from the new trusted root metadata, delete the trusted snapshot and timestamp metadata files.
+    1. **Snapshot recovery** If the trusted snapshot metadata cannot be validated using a threshold of snapshot keys from the new trusted root metadata, delete the trusted snapshot and timestamp metadata files.